$49 – $229

 Most of the research involving CBD for pain management suggests a dose-dependent effect — meaning that the higher the dose you take, the more it inhibits pain sensations.

-For best results, it’s recommended that you find a high-quality CBD oil made with full-spectrum hemp extract and a relatively high potency of active CBD (at least 1000 mg per bottle).
+For best results, it’s recommended that you find a high-quality CBD oil made with full-spectrum hemp extract and relatively high potency of active CBD (at least 1000 mg per bottle).
 Combine CBD use with other pain-reducing activities or supplements for even greater benefit.